Marc Benioff Sells 15,000 Shares of salesforce.com, inc. (NYSE:CRM) Stock

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 15,000 shares of the business’s stock in a transaction dated Friday, July 10th.
-The stock was sold at an average price of $198.34, for a total value of $2,975,100.00.
-Following the sale, the chief executive officer now owns 30,028,800 shares in the company, valued at approximately $5,955,912,192.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 15,000 shares of the firm’s stock in a transaction on Monday, July 13th.
+The shares were sold at an average price of $195.33, for a total value of $2,929,950.00.
+Following the completion of the sale, the chief executive officer now owns 30,028,800 shares of the company’s stock, valued at $5,865,525,504.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.

 Marc Benioff also recently made the following trade(s):